Eve Riskin, Academic Affairs

 To be eligible for College Honors, students must be accepted to the University Honors Program in their freshman year.
 Additionally, students must be accepted into the departmental honors program (See information below on Departmental Honors) for their major, which usually occurs during the junior year.
 Students who complete both the Honors Core Curriculum (See the University Honors Program for more information) and the departmental honors requirements graduate "With College Honors in Name of Major".

-Students who do not participate in or complete the Honors Core Curriculum but are admitted into and complete departmental honors requirements will receive a degree "With Honors in Name of Major".
+Students who do not participate in or complete the Honors Core Curriculum but are admitted into and complete departmental honors requirements receive a degree "With Honors in Name of Major".

 Admission Requirements: All engineering departments require students to have at least a 3.30 cumulative UW GPA to be eligible for departmental honors.
 Also, most departments require students to complete a specified number of departmental courses with a minimum departmental GPA.